Skip to main content

 Backtesting and Strategy Development

-With Pineify, you can set up systematic rules like:
+With Pineify, you can set up systematic rules:

 • Enter long when Bull Power crosses above zero AND price is above the 50-period moving average